ekasilicon/jade/doc/UPA.md

 For any given contract, many values that would be associated with a particular property are undesirable.
 The contract should query such properties and guard execution from undesirable values, thus constraining the values such properties can take in a successful execution.

-The \emph{Unconstrained Property Analysis} (UPA) determines whether and how a given contract constrains particularly sensitive properties.
+The *Unconstrained Property Analysis* (UPA) determines whether and how a given contract constrains particularly sensitive properties.

 UPA works by defining an abstract machine which reproduces the behavior of the Algorand client.
 This abstract machines serves as the ground truth of execution, and is expressed in a formal framework that is particularly responsive to formal manipulation.

-UPA is conceptually derived from such a machine by following the \emph{Abstracting Abstract Machines} methodology for producing static analyses.
+UPA is conceptually derived from such a machine by following the *Abstracting Abstract Machines* methodology for producing static analyses.

 Users can provide ledger data to constrain the initial execution environment, such as initialization parameters, global program state, etc.
 Many important properties, such as user input, remain unconstrained in the initial execution environment which is crucial for UPA to make a sufficiently broad conclusion about program behavior.